446163/Cisco-IoT-Project/README.md

 This is the project for UTC Reading in partnership with Cisco and its to do with the Internet of things.

-This will be split up into 4 different sections for each of the 4 different IOT projects that will be available, and these are:
+This will be split up into 4 different sections for each of the 4 different IoT projects that will be available, and these are:

 * Computer vision